ErhanCitil/Nederlandse-Spoorwegen/README.rst

 Introduction
 ============

-``A Django project using the NS API to build a website where you can see the departures and disruptions for a specific station.
-You can also see on the Google Maps where the station is located.``
+``This Django project leverages the NS API to construct a website that allows you to access departure and disruption information for a specific train station.
+Furthermore, it provides the capability to visualize the station's location on Google Maps.
+Effortlessly explore real-time train status updates with this application.``

 Documentation